Calvary Chapel Fort Lauderdale: Child sex abuse

+In 2008, Calvary Chapel Ft.
+Lauderdale and Calvary Christian Academy faced a multimillion-dollar lawsuit related to the 2004 adoption of a teenage girl through the church's 4KIDS program.
+The girl was sexually abused by her adoptive father.
+The case was dismissed because the abuse occurred in the family home by a family member.

-In January 2019, Jesus Mendez, Jr., a Calvary Christian Academy IT worker was arrested on child pornography charges.
+In January 2019, Jesus Mendez Jr., a Calvary Christian Academy IT worker, was arrested on child pornography charges.
 Mendez worked for the private school associated with the church for two years prior to his arrest and consequential firing; no evidence that children at Calvary Christian Academy were mistreated was revealed.
 Mendez later changed his not guilty plea to plead nolo contendere.